sdiehl/wiwinwlh/tutorial.md

 f $ x =  f x
 ```

-Having to enter a secondary closure everytime we used ``($)`` would introduce an enormous overhead.
-Fortunatly
+Having to enter a secondary closure every time we used ``($)`` would introduce
-GHC has a pass to eliminate small funtions like this by simply replacing the function call with the body of
+an enormous overhead.
+Fortunately GHC has a pass to eliminate small functions
+like this by simply replacing the function call with the body of it's definition
-it's definition at appropriate call-sites.
-There compiler contains a variety heuristics for determening when
+at appropriate call-sites.
+There compiler contains a variety heuristics for
-this kind of substitution is appropriate and the potential costs involved.
+determining when this kind of substitution is appropriate and the potential
+costs involved.

-In addition to the automatic inliner, manual pragmas are provided for more granular control over inlining.
+In addition to the automatic inliner, manual pragmas are provided for more
-It's important to note that naive inlining quite often results in signifigantly worse perormance and longer
+granular control over inlining.
+It's important to note that naive inlining
+quite often results in significantly worse performance and longer compilation
-compilation times.
+times.

 ```haskell
 {-# INLINE func #-}